 - a) Arrive on time (punctuality)

+- b) Wearing the correct uniform

-- b) Have the correct equipment (preparedness)
+- c) Have the correct equipment (preparedness)

-- c) Behave well (conduct)
+- d) Behave well (conduct)

-Each lesson a student is expected to receive 3 points (3 x R1) in recognition of their meeting of these expectations.
-This will be recorded through the 'record group behaviour' function on Go4Schools.
-Some students may go even further beyond what is expected in their learning and behaviour and deserve to be recognised for this, they may then receive R2 or even R3 by the member of staff unchecking the R1 and checking the relevant R2 or R3 box.
+Each lesson a student is expected to receive a number of positive points in recognition of them meeting these expectations.
+Some students may go even further beyond what is expected in their learning and behaviour and deserve to be recognised for this, they may then receive R2 or even R3 by the member of staff.
+All positive and negative points will be recorded on ClassCharts by the end of each school day.